molssi-seamm/seamm-cookiecutter/README.rst

 * Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4, 3.5
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
-* Bumpversion_: Pre-configured version bumping with a single command
 * Auto-release to PyPI_ when you push a new tag to master (optional)
-* Command line interface using Click (optional)

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter